ssmereka/art/README.md

 `sudo art -k`

 # Torrent Client
 A torrent client is required to actually download torrent files.
 There are many to choose from, however ART will automatically install and configure the [Deluge](http://deluge-torrent.org/) client for you.
-Once ART is installed you will be able to add torrent files to Deluge via a website and/or a chrome plugin.
+Once ART is installed you will be able to add torrent files to Deluge via a website, desktop client, and/or a chrome plugin.

 ## Web Client
 The easiest way to use Deluge is the web client because you can add torrents from anywhere.